 5. Remove outdated backup files from Other storage

-If we have ever backed up our iOS devices like iPhone or iPad on Mac, we can check if we still need those backups.
-If not, follow these steps to get rid of them to free up gigabytes of Mac storage.
+If you have ever backed up your iOS devices like iPhone or iPad on Mac, you can check if you still need those backups.
+If not, follow these steps to delete iOS files on Mac to free up gigabytes of Mac storage.

 Step 1: Open Finder > Go > Go to Folder.

-Step 2: Type in ~/Library/Application Support/MobileSync/Backup in the box and go.
+Step 2: Type in ~/Library/Application Support/MobileSync/Backupin the box and click Go.

 Step 3: Pick files and then move them to Trash.

-Step 4: Open Trash and then delete them immediately from the Mac.
+Step 4: Open Trash and then delete files immediately from the Mac.

 6. Delete disk images and archives in Mac storage